saptarshibasu/azure-study/README.md

 * Azure Function
   * Large, long-running functions can cause unexpected timeout issues
   * A function can become large because of many Node.js dependencies.
 Importing dependencies can also cause increased load times that result in unexpected timeouts
+* Pricing tiers
+  * Shared compute: Free and Shared, the two base tiers, runs an app on the same Azure VM as other App Service apps, including apps of other customers.
+These tiers allocate CPU quotas to each app that runs on the shared resources, and the resources cannot scale out.
+  * Dedicated compute: The Basic, Standard, Premium, PremiumV2, and PremiumV3 tiers run apps on dedicated Azure VMs.
+Only apps in the same App Service plan share the same compute resources.
+The higher the tier, the more VM instances are available to you for scale-out.
+  * Isolated: This tier runs dedicated Azure VMs on dedicated Azure Virtual Networks.
+It provides network isolation on top of compute isolation to your apps.
+It provides the maximum scale-out capabilities.

 ## ARM Template